decentraland/catalyst-owner/docs/glossary.md

 The [Content Server](https://github.com/decentraland/catalyst/tree/main/content) is a part of the Catalyst node in charge of managing the Decentralized storage of Entitiy Deployments.
 Currently, all content stored in a Content Server is synchronized with the rest of the DAO Catalysts.

-### Lambdas
+### Lamb2

-The [Lambdas](https://github.com/decentraland/catalyst/tree/main/lambdas) Service is a part of the Catalyst node that works as a reconciliation layer between the Content Servers and the Blockchain, sanitizing content, validating ownership and helping retrieve information for the Catalyst clients.
+The [Lamb2](https://github.com/decentraland/lamb2) Service is a part of the Catalyst node that works as a reconciliation layer between the Content Servers and the Blockchain, sanitizing content, validating ownership and helping retrieve information for the Catalyst clients.
+It is exposed publicly under the `/lambdas/*` URL prefix for backward compatibility with existing clients.

 ### Synchronization